Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Trim Their Nails

-Another great way to stop your kitty from destroying your furniture is to keep his nails trimmed.
-Since cats often scratch at things to sharpen their claws, shortening them with regular clippings will make them less damaging and less likely to scratch in the first place.
+Another great way to stop your kitty from destroying your furniture is to keep their nails trimmed and well-kept.
+Since one of cats’ reasons to scratch at things is to remove the outer layer of their claws, shortening them with regular clippings and keeping them at top condition can make them less damaging and less likely to scratch in the first place.

 Nail clipping is a really simple task.
 Check out our tutorial on how to do it or ask your vet to give you a lesson.